TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 ## Making function objects work for us

 You might recall from a number of examples ago that the problem with using function object types was the need to construct an instance whenever we needed to call the function.
-What if we just make a global instance of the function object?
+What if we make a global instance of the function object?

 {% highlight cpp %}
 struct foo_impl {